Claude Debussy: 1903–1918

 In 1903 there was public recognition of Debussy's stature when he was appointed a Chevalier of the Légion d'honneur, but his social standing suffered a great blow when another turn in his private life caused a scandal the following year.
-Among his pupils was Raoul Bardac, son of Emma, the wife of a Parisian banker, Sigismond Bardac.
+One of his pupils was Raoul Bardac, son of Emma and her husband, Parisian banker Sigismond Bardac.
 Raoul introduced his teacher to his mother, to whom Debussy quickly became greatly attracted.
-She was a sophisticate, a brilliant conversationalist, an accomplished singer, and relaxed about marital fidelity, having been the mistress and muse of Gabriel Fauré a few years earlier.
+She was sophisticated, a brilliant conversationalist, an accomplished singer, and relaxed about marital fidelity, having been the mistress and muse of Gabriel Fauré a few years earlier.
 After despatching Lilly to her parental home at Bichain in Villeneuve-la-Guyard on 15 July 1904, Debussy took Emma away, staying incognito in Jersey and then at Pourville in Normandy.
 He wrote to his wife on 11 August from Dieppe, telling her that their marriage was over, but still making no mention of Bardac.
 When he returned to Paris he set up home on his own, taking a flat in a different arrondissement.
 On 14 October, five days before their fifth wedding anniversary, Lilly Debussy attempted suicide, shooting herself in the chest with a revolver; she survived, although the bullet remained lodged in her vertebrae for the rest of her life.
 The ensuing scandal caused Bardac's family to disown her, and Debussy lost many good friends including Dukas and Messager.
 His relations with Ravel, never close, were exacerbated when the latter joined other former friends of Debussy in contributing to a fund to support the deserted Lilly.

 The Bardacs divorced in May 1905.
 Finding the hostility in Paris intolerable, Debussy and Emma (now pregnant) went to England.
 They stayed at the Grand Hotel, Eastbourne in July and August, where Debussy corrected the proofs of his symphonic sketches La mer, celebrating his divorce on 2 August.
 After a brief visit to London, the couple returned to Paris in September, buying a house in a courtyard development off the Avenue du Bois de Boulogne (now Avenue Foch), Debussy's home for the rest of his life.